Phileas Fogg snacks

-Phileas Fogg Ltd was a company that produces snack products in the United Kingdom that was created in 1982 by Derwent Valley Foods.
+Phileas Fogg Ltd was a company that produced snack products in the United Kingdom, and was founded in 1982 by Derwent Valley Foods.
 The brand is named for Phileas Fogg, the protagonist of Jules Verne's Around the World in Eighty Days, and the products are made in Consett, County Durham.
 When Derwent Valley Foods was sold in 1993, its products were rebranded but poorly received, leading to a decline in popularity.
 The brand was relaunched in 2009.

 Early years

 The Phileas Fogg snack range was launched in 1982 by Derwent Valley Foods, a company founded by Roger McKechnie, Keith Gill, Ray McGhee and John Pike, who invested £67,000 of their own money.
 The aim was to create a snack targeted to adults and branded with a recognisable character.
 The range included different flavours "from around the world" such as miniature garlic breads and tortilla chips.

 Decline in the 1990s

 Between the late 1980s and early 1990s, Phileas Fogg snacks achieved a turnover of more than £30 million.
 In 1993, the brand was purchased by United Biscuits for £24 million.
 The four founders left after the sale while United Biscuits made significant changes to the packaging and identity, precipitating a decline in popularity.